open-quantum-safe/liboqs/README.md

 -------------------------------

 Windows binaries can be generated using the Visual Studio solution in the VisualStudio folder.
 Builds have been tested on Windows 10.

-CMake (https://cmake.org/download/) is required and must be installed before building the Visual Studio solution.

 The supported schemes are defined in the projects' winconfig.h file.